resugar/resugar/README.md

 ### With other tools

-esnext can be used out of the box as a [Browserify](http://browserify.org) transform (use of [watchify](https://github.com/substack/watchify) is highly recommended for efficiency).
+esnext can be used out of the box as a [Browserify](http://browserify.org) transform (and can be used with [watchify](https://github.com/substack/watchify) for better efficiency).
 For example:

     $ browserify -t esnext main.js